tomthescientist3001/replica_youtuber_0003/README.md

-# replica_youtuber_0003
-Data Analyst Portfolio Project | SQL Data Exploration | Project 1/4 by Alex The Analyst
+# Data Analyst Portfolio Project | SQL Data Exploration | Project 1/4 by Alex The Analyst

+### Disclaimer

+This is a reproduction inspired by the youtuber Alex Freberg from the YouTube Channel [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst/featured)
+- See original youtuve video [Data Analyst Portfolio Project | SQL Data Exploration | Project 1/4](https://youtu.be/qfyynHBFOsM?si=QQxuoH__eQmc3A41)
+- Follow Alex in GitHub [AlexTheAnalyst](https://github.com/AlexTheAnalyst)

 ### Introduction

 I have tried to follow the video turorial but there were some issues, errors and other obstacles that did not allow me to use the same code as his but I tried to somehow come out with the same data results or as similar as possible.
 I am still learning and special thanks to Alex for his videos.

-### Disclaimer

-This is a reproduction inspired by the youtuber Alex Freberg from the YouTube Channel [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst/featured)
-- See original youtuve video [Data Analyst Portfolio Project | SQL Data Exploration | Project 1/4](https://youtu.be/qfyynHBFOsM?si=QQxuoH__eQmc3A41)
-- Follow Alex in GitHub [AlexThe Analyst](https://github.com/AlexTheAnalyst)

 ### The SQL Queries